tdewolff/minify/cmd/minify/README.md

 	        Verbose
 	  -w, --watch
 	        Watch files and minify upon changes

-	  --xml-keep-whitespace
+	  --css-decimals
+	        Number of decimals to preserve in numbers, -1 is all --html-keep-default-attrvals
+	        Preserve default attribute values
+	  --html-keep-document-tags
+	        Preserve html, head and body tags
+	  --html-keep-end-tags
+	        Preserve all end tags
+	  --html-keep-whitespace
+	        Preserve whitespace characters but still collapse multiple into one --svg-decimals
+	        Number of decimals to preserve in numbers, -1 is all --xml-keep-whitespace
-	        Preserve whitespace characters but still collapse multiple whitespace into one
+	        Preserve whitespace characters but still collapse multiple into one

 	Input:
 	  Files or directories, leave blank to use stdin